 As a general principle, you should not accept gifts in your capacity as a councillor.
 You should politely and tactfully refuse offers of gifts or return them to the giver as soon as possible.
-If the refusal or return of a gift would cause offence then details of the gift should be recorded with the Monitoring Officer.
+If the refusal or return of a gift would cause offence then details of the gift should be recorded in the Gifts Register and the gifts forwarded to the Personal Assistant to the Chief Executive.
+The gifts will be raffled and the money donated to charitywith the Monitoring Officer.
 Gifts to a value of £25 or more will be entered in your register of interests.